Parsing Images

 Flip b-table (Optional)

-DSI Studio allows for flipping the b-table before creating the SRC file.
+DSI Studio allows for flipping the b-table before creating the .sz file.
 The functions are under the [Edit] menu.

 Resample dMRI Signals (Optional)

 DSI Studio can up-sample the dMRI signals to achieve a high spatial resolution.
-Once an SRC file is created (following the steps mentioned above), you may use the following steps to get a new SRC file with interpolated dMRI signals that achieves x2 or x4 upsampling
+Once an .sz file is created (following the steps mentioned above), you may use the following steps to get a new .sz file with interpolated dMRI signals that achieves x2 or x4 upsampling.
+Note that command-line options may also be available in recent versions for a more streamlined workflow.

-- Open the created SRC file in [step 2 reconstruction]
+- Open the created .sz file in [step 2 reconstruction]

-- Open the 4D NIFTI file in step 1 open source images.
+- Open the exported 4D NIFTI file in [Step T1: Open Source Images].

-- Load the created b-table file using [Files][Open b-table]
+- Load the exported b-table file using [Files][Open b-table]

 - In the left bottom corner, select upsample 2 or upsampling 4

-- Create a new SRC file that has interpolated dMRI signals (which leads to interpolated ODF)
+- Create a new .sz file that has interpolated dMRI signals (which leads to interpolated ODF)

 Aggregating Multiple Scans (Optional)